pingcap/docs/sql/mysql-compatibility.md

 Due to the distributed, 2-phase commit requirement of TiDB, large transactions that modify data can be particularly problematic.
 TiDB intentionally sets some limits on transaction sizes to reduce this impact:

 * Each Key-Value entry is no more than 6MB
-* The total number of Key-Value entries is no more than 300,000 rows
+* The total number of Key-Value entries is no more than 300,000
 * The total size of Key-Value entries is no more than 100MB

 ### Load data